S2000Erwin/sendmoremoney/README.md

 `True` is added to signify that that particular letter is not used in the current problem. `False` means that letter is used but not yet assigned to an `Int`

+4. Priority Table

+In the first incarnation, variables are guessed/visited in alphabetical order.
+It results that there are 6339 evaluations needed to reach the result for SEND+MORE=MONEY case.
+It is observed that M should be guessed first because it is easy to fix it.
+Then the other MSD (S in this send), then the ones digits (D, E and Y) and tens digit and so on.
+Thus the priority table is set up with MSDs first and output before inputs.
+Using Priority Table, 5778 evaluations are achieved.

 # Todo

 - Speed Optimization (DPLL?).
 Need a one-clause solver.
 Assign value calculated from the one-clause solver instead of `get-next`.
 Mark the recursive level and location for quick rewind.